Last Updated on June 26, 2022 by admin

 When hiking or backpacking, the most important thing is that you should have apparel made of the right fabric to be comfortable during your outdoor trip.
 Polyester and cotton are two common types of fabric used in the manufacture of different types of clothing for outdoor activities.

-However, you may be wondering about the following question: “Is polyester warmer than cotton?
-The question pertains to fabric selection for outdoors, cold and hot weather scenarios.
+However, you may be wondering about the following question: “Is polyester warm at all and warmer than cotton?
+The question pertains to fabric selection for outdoors, cold, and hot weather scenarios.
 Both fabrics have pros and cons so you must know their properties to get the right material that best suits the weather condition at a given period.

 Properties of Cotton